List of Ninjago characters: Prime Empire inhabitants

-Shintaro Kingdom inhabitants
+Kingdom of Shintaro inhabitants

 The Dungeons of Shintaro are hidden beneath the Kingdom of Shintaro and ruled by an evil Skull Sorcerer and his Awakened Warriors, who serve as the main antagonists of the thirteenth season Master of the Mountain.
 The Skull Sorcerer acquires his power from an ancient skull called the Skull of Hazza D’ur, which can resurrect the Awakened Warriors.
 The Skull Sorcerer uses his power to enslave the Geckles and the Munce to mine Vengestone from the mountain for Harumi and the Crystal King.